 1. Background and Overview 2

-Why is D&S IFCA focusing on managing hand working?
+, Why is D&S IFCA focusing on managing hand working?
+2

-١ What is Hand Working?
+, What is Hand Working?
 2

 - The Proposed Plan 3

-The Timeline for the Foundation Phase
+2. The Timeline for the Foundation Phase 5

-3. Building the Foundation Information 6
+3. Building the Foundation Information and the Evidence Base 6

-4. The Guiding Principles 7
+4. Defining Crab Tiles 7

-5. Defining Sub-Groups of Hand Working Methods 8
+5. The Guiding Principles 9

 6. Communications Plan Specific to Hand Working 10